CFL 2019: Drab Mohun Bagan play out 1-1 draw with Calcutta Customs | Goal.com

 CFL 2019: Drab Mohun Bagan play out 1-1 draw with Calcutta Customs

-Mohun Bagan remained winless in the 2019 Calcutta Football League (CFL) as they only managed a 1-1 draw with Calcutta Customs at the Mohun Bagan ground on Wednesday.
+Mohun Bagan's winless run continued in the 2019 Calcutta Football League (CFL) with a 1-1 draw against Calcutta Customs at the Mohun Bagan ground on Wednesday.

 Fran Gonzalez (21') opened the scoring before Kimkima and Debayan Saha were sent off for their respective sides.
 Eze Stanly (89') salvaged a draw for the minnows as the defending champions slipped further after their embarrassing 3-0 loss to Peerless SC in their campaign opener.

 Kibu Vicuna made three changes to the Bagan XI from their Durand Cup match against ATK reserves last week.
-Salva Chamorro returned to lead the line while Fran Morante was left on the bench as Lalchhawnkima (Kimkima) partnered Gonzalez in the heart of defense.
-Shilton D'Silva was paired with Joseba Beitia in midfield.
+Salva Chamorro returned to lead the line while Fran Morante was left on the bench.

-Goalkeeper Sankar Roy was put under the pump right at the very beginning as he negotiated a fierce shot from Emmanuel Chigozie.
-On the other end, Ashutosh Mehta penetrated from the right flank but his deliveries into the box failed to find a teammate.

 There was no reply from Bagan as they scraped to their first point of the season.
 Mohun Bagan have one point from two games as an unhappy Kibu Vicuna walked off engaging in a war of words with his counterpart Rajib Dey, much to the ire of the Bagan faithful.